jmintb/blog/content/programming_language_1.md

 and have "Hellp World!" output to standard out.

-This should be conceptually simple enough to wrap our heads around but invovled enough to kickstart the project and get the technical requirements inplace.
+This should be conceptually simple enough to wrap our heads around but invovled enough to kickstart the project and get our compiler stack setup.

-This first post will focus on the defining a grammar needed for this and generating a parser.
-We will also go over some general intution around compiler development.
+This first post will focus on the defining a grammar powerful enough for `prinln("Hello World!")` and generating a parser.
+A small introduction to compiler development will precede the parser development, to help provide general compiler intuition for the uninitiated.

 Lets go!

 ## An introduction to compiling programming languages

 Before we start it is important to have some intuition around the problem space.
-I assume that you have experience with using one.
+I assume that you have experience with using a programming language.
-If you do not then you have my respect for starting your journey with how to build a programming language.
+If not then you have my respect for starting your journey with how to build a programming language!

+Both compiled and interpreted languages are quite common today.
+For example Python is a popular interpreted language and Rust is a compiled language.
+We won't go deep into interpreted languages but the short version is, instead of preparing machine instructions a head of time, they are generated on the fly as new code is fed to the interpreter.
+A longer explanation is found [here](https://en.wikipedia.org/wiki/Interpreter_(computing).
+One advantage here is that code can be run immediately without the need to invoke a compiler.
+Two major disadvantages are poor performance and no compile time checks, for example like checking types.

-We will focus on compiling.
+We will be focusing on the design and implementation of a compiled language.
 I am confident that a [just in time(JIT)](https://en.wikipedia.org/wiki/Just-in-time_compilation) option will be sufficient to support dynamic/scripting purposes.
 This will also force us to keep compile times low, win win.

-Lets build an intuition around compilers.
+What is a compiler?

-Often and in the case of our compiler the goal is to take input often in the form of a progam and lower it to a different and hopefully well optimized representation that can be executed in some target environment.
-For general purpose programming languages this will often be some type of machine code that the target environment can execute like an X86 processor or virtual machine like the [JVM](TODO).
+The goal is to take input, often in the form of high level progam, think Rust, C, Java etc and lower it to a different and hopefully well optimized representation that can be executed in some target environment.
+For general purpose programming languages this will often be some type of machine code that the target environment can execute like an X86 processor or virtual machine like the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine).

 This will usualy invovle parsing the input to build an abstract syntax tree (AST), lowering to some intermediate representation or multiple intermerdiate representations until we end up with a representation the target environment can execute.

-We will start with the beginning, parsing our input.
+We will start with at the beginning, parsing our input.

 ## The parser